-If you were writing a college essay for a history class on something you know next to nothing about—say, the current civil war in the Democratic Republic of Congo—where would you start?
+If you were writing an essay for a history class on something you know nothing about—say, the current civil war in the Democratic Republic of Congo—where would you start?

 You can’t travel to Congo to do firsthand research.
 If you’re not from Congo or any nearby countries, you might not have heard about the conflict before.
-You don’t have time to become an expert on Central African politics and history if the paper is due in a week or two.
+You don’t have time to become an expert on Central African politics and history.
 What do you do?

-First, even if you don’t know anything about the topic, you know enough to Google an obvious search term like “Congo civil war.”
-Luckily for you, you don’t even have to click on any of the search results to get a general sense of the conflict.
+Even if you don’t know anything about the topic, you know enough to Google “Congo civil war.”
+You don’t even have to click on any of the search results to get a general sense of the conflict.
 Google creates a Knowledge Graph that briefly overviews the situation, including where it’s taking place and when it started.
-The sidebar also shows you relevant search terms that you wouldn’t have known enough to Google initially, like “Kivu conflict” and “M23 rebellion.”
+The sidebar also shows relevant search terms you wouldn’t have known enough to Google initially, like “Kivu conflict” and “M23 rebellion.”

 Scanning the descriptions beneath the URLs on the first-page results helps too.
 Without clicking on a single search result, you’ll learn when the conflict started (1998), who some of the key players are (President Kabila), and how many people have been affected by the war (3 to 5 million people).

-Start exactly where you would with a college essay on a tricky topic: research.
+Start exactly where you would with an essay on a tricky topic: research.
 Google is your friend here.
-If you’re working in HVAC, plumbing, or medical industries, think of relevant search terms for general blog topics, like “HVAC problems,” “common plumbing emergencies,” or longer questions like “what do foot doctors treat?”
+If you’re working in HVAC, plumbing, or medical industries, think of relevant search terms for general blog topics like “HVAC problems,” “common plumbing emergencies,” or longer questions like “what do foot doctors treat?”